Quality failures catch up with MEIL: NHAI crackdown signals no immunity for electoral bonds donor - BusinessToday

 According to data from the Election Commission, MEIL had purchased Rs 966 crore worth of electoral bonds between 2019-23.
 Of this, the unlisted firm donated the highest amount of about Rs 585 crore to the ruling BJP, followed by Rs 195 crore to the Bharat Rashtra Samithi, Rs 85 crore to the DMK, Rs 37 crore to the Jagan Mohan Reddy-led YSR Congress Party, Rs 25 crore to the TDP and Rs 17 crore to the Congress.

-Last year, the CBI had also filed a case against the Hyderabad-based company over allegations of bribery in connection with works related to Jagdalpur integrated steel plant.
+Last year, the CBI had also filed a case against the Hyderabad-based company over allegations of bribery in connection with works related to the Jagdalpur integrated steel plant.

 Queries to the company remained unanswered.